miuNEST/testnet/μNEST BitShares Core Build Guide.md

 Set to c:/bts/bitshares-core in "Where is source code"， Set to c:/bts/bin in "Where to build binaries", click "Configure" and choose Visual Studio 12 2013 Win64 in the pop up menu.
+Since we doesn't build Debug version of OpenSSL, we need to set LIB_EAY_DEBUG,SSL_EAY_DEBUG for CMake to setup properly.
 Then click Generate to generate VS2013 project file.

 Tips: